miharekar/bonar/README.md

 ##Unofficial API

 The API is in **no way** associated with official website [Študentska prehrana](http://www.studentska-prehrana.si/).
-It is simply one more thing I'm giving back to community.
+It is simply one more thing I'm giving back to community as a part of [Open data.si project](http://opendata.si/).

-I scrape the data from the official site every day at 04:00 GMT.
+I scrape the data from the official site every day at 05:00 GMT.
 The updating process takes roughly 10 minutes.

 Should you use it, you absolutely must cache the response, since the data only changes once per day and the size of the response is pretty big.

 ###Get restaurants

-* `GET http://boni.mr.si/api/restaurants` will return all restaurants.
+* `GET http://bonar.si/api/restaurants` will return all restaurants.

 ```json
 [